rhemlock7/regex-gist-explaination/gist-template.md

 - [Character Escapes](#character-escapes)

 ## Regex Components
 Regex components are the building blocks for creating regular expressions.
-They include various symbols, characters, and constructs that form a pattern for matching strings.
+They include various symbols/characters that form a pattern for matching strings.

 Here's a breakdown from our VISA credit card example earlier: